Märket

 meaning the

-Most Western Point of Finland.
+Westernmost Point of Finland.

 The measurements are the magnetic and the geographical.
 A geographic point will always be the same, so geographically BM no.7 will always be the most western point of Finland.